Achievable logoAchievable logo

 • Alcohol and tobacco products

 Companies that primarily offer these products are considered defensive.
-From an investing standpoint, defensive stocks come with lower levels of risk (in terms of common stock) due to perpetual demand.
-However, defensive stocks tend to experience less capital appreciation opportunities than growth stocks.
-When the economy is booming, demand for these products doesn’t significantly increase.
+From an investing standpoint, defensive stocks tend to have lower levels of risk (for common stock) because demand is more consistent.
+However, they also tend to offer fewer capital appreciation opportunities than growth stocks.
+When the economy is booming, demand for these products usually doesn’t rise dramatically.

 High-yield income

-Preferred stock, especially from distressed issuers, may also be a suitable investment for this objective.
-Similar to junk bonds, this type of preferred stock tends to have higher dividend rates while trading at discounts.
+Preferred stock - especially from distressed issuers - may also be suitable for this objective.
+Like junk bonds, this type of preferred stock tends to offer higher dividend rates while trading at discounts.

-Investors seeking high-yield income are typically aggressive investors in search of higher returns from fixed-income securities.
-Elderly and conservative investors usually avoid this objective given the risks involved.
+Investors seeking high-yield income are typically aggressive investors looking for higher returns from fixed-income securities.
+Elderly and conservative investors usually avoid this objective because of the risks involved.

 Specific investments suitable for a high-yield income objective include: